aaadddfgh/Android-Remote-Clicker/README.md

 Except following files, all files is under GPL-3.0

 1. mm.pp.clicker.tools.**  -> The MIT LICENSE
+2. mm.pp.clicker.master.lib.** -> The MIT LICENSE

 # Use CommandJsonBuilder and CommandBuilder

+You can directly copy `mm.pp.clicker.master.lib.**` to your project.
 Example can be find in [Builder example](https://github.com/aaadddfgh/Android-Remote-Clicker/blob/main/app/src/test/java/mm/pp/clicker/).
 ``` java